FTX's Bankman-Fried charged by US for ‘scheme’ to defraud

 Bankman-Fried was one of the world’s wealthiest people on paper; at one point his net worth reached $26.5 billion, according to Forbes.
 He was a prominent personality in Washington, donating millions of dollars toward mostly left-leaning political causes and Democratic political campaigns, though he also gave money to Republicans.
 FTX grew to become the second-largest cryptocurrency exchange in the world.

 That all unraveled quickly last month, when reports called into question the strength of FTX’s balance sheet.
-As customers sought to withdraw billions of dollars, FTX could not satisfy all the requests because it apparently had used its customers’ deposits to fund investments at Bankman-Fried’s trading arm, Alameda Research.
+As customers sought to withdraw billions of dollars, FTX could not satisfy the requests: their money was gone.

 “We allege that Sam Bankman-Fried built a house of cards on a foundation of deception while telling investors that it was one of the safest buildings in crypto,” said SEC Chair Gary Gensler.